nellen/tahoeblocker/README.md

 - Use an MDM to push a profile to delay updates for maximum of 90 days.
 This will however postpone _all_ updates, not just the macOS upgrade.

-But this option does not prevent users from downloading the full installer, and run that to upgrade their system, and this is where Sonoma Blocker fits in.
+But this option does not prevent users from downloading the full installer, and run that to upgrade their system, and this is where Tahoe Blocker fits in.

 ## How

-The `sonomablocker` binary is installed in `/usr/local/bin` and is launched for each user through a launch agent.
+The `Tahoeblocker` binary is installed in `/usr/local/bin` and is launched for each user through a launch agent.
 This means that the binary is running in the user session and therefore has the privileges of the current user.
 It runs silently in the background and listens for app launch notifications.
 As soon as the user launches the macOS installer application, the binary (forcefully) terminates it and displays a warning message.

 By design, it will _not_ block the `startosinstall` command line tool.